ish-xyz/dcache/README.md

 dreg

-Distributed Cache for container registries - dreg it aims to improve the efficiency and performance of image pulls on a given Kubernetes clusters.
+Distributed Cache for container registries

+dreg aims to improve the efficiency and performance of image pulls on a given Kubernetes clusters.

 I will add additional documentation once the MVP is reached.